NitinChronext/JS-Interview/README.md

      console.log(obj.prop); //100
      ```

      Remember freezing is only applied to the top-level properties in objects but not for nested objects.
      For example, let's try to freeze user object which has employment details as nested object and observe that details have been changed.

      ```javascript
      const user = {
-       name: 'John',
+       name: "John",
        employment: {
-         department: 'IT'
+         department: "IT",
-       }
+       },
      };

      Object.freeze(user);
-     user.employment.department = 'HR';
+     user.employment.department = "HR";
      ```

      **Note:** It causes a TypeError if the argument passed is not an object.